viljokass/viljokass.github.io/WebGL_thing/README.md

 # WebGL-thing
 A thing made with WebGL.
 Just to mess around with it and learn it.

-Some images that are not mine:
-* Linkki Jyväskylä ry logo
-* Earth map by JHT's planetary pixel emporium
-* UV map form UV map wikipedia page

 ## About the thing

 The thing has at least the following things.